 And many RP speakers had a STRUT vowel still further from [ʌ], as exemplified in a clip which recently received attention on reddit.com, of the first ever broadcast in 1940 by the then Princess Elizabeth.
-Here are her just, love, comes:
+We can hear her [ɐ] for STRUT in just, love, comes:

 This [ɐ] vowel – which was quite widespread, as old recordings and films tell us – clearly overlaps with the international a vowel of Spanish and innumerable other languages, and makes it obvious why British colonials wrote the a of Hindi as “u” in chutney, bungalow, etc. Jones acknowedged a as a (non-RP) pronunciation of STRUT, and even recommended it as a second-best realisation for foreigners:

 If all efforts to obtain the precise sound ʌ fail, the best substitute is a, which bears a considerable resemblance to ʌ, and is actually used as a substitute for it in some English dialects (including London).